snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 ![Master Bedroom Accordion](../assets/img/masterbed-accordion.jpg){: .mx-auto.d-block :}

-Our recording equipment :studio_microphone: :headphones:, amplifier :radio: and ukelele are now stored in the bedside tables, accessible and out of sight. *We did it!*
+Our recording equipment :studio_microphone: :headphones:, amplifier :radio: and ukelele are now stored in the bedside tables, also accessible and out of sight. *We did it!*

 ## Cost